Bread Charity: Fundraising events

 Bread hosts a variety of annual motorsport activities to raise funds.
 The events are limited to supercars which include manufacturers such as Ferrari, Lamborghini, McLaren and Porsche.
 Bread hosts supercar track days at Hampton Downs Motorsport Park as well as a supercar rally.
 At the supercar rally, more than 30 supercars participate in a parade down Queen Street, Auckland.

 Occasionally Bread also takes supercars to show children.
 This has included a $1,000,000 Lamborghini Aventador SVJ.

 During the national lockdown due to the COVID-19 pandemic in 2020, Sheikh, under the rap alias Lil Mussie, competed against UFC fighter Shane Young in a $1000 Call of Duty challenge.
 Lil Mussie, having lost, donated $1000 to a family living in Gisborne.

 Lil Mussie released a single titled How About You? which gained 250,000 streams in the first month.
 The track was aimed at generating awareness for the charity through music with the song focusing on the founding of the charity and the hardships endured.

 In August 2020 Lil Mussie worked with Kanye West's team on his single 'On Me'.
 The single features American rapper King Chip (also known as Chip Tha Ripper).The engineering of the song was done by 4 time Grammy winner Anthony Kilhoffer.
 The song aims at being an inspiration for children with themes of ambition and drive.

 In 2021, Sheikh moved to Los Angeles and aims to run programmes to help impoverished children in the city.

+Children's Book Initiative

+In collaboration with Ferrari's Chief Design Officer, Flavio Manzoni, Mussie Sheikh authored *The Boy Who Wasn't Scared to Dream*.
+This children's book, inspired by Sheikh’s personal mission to encourage children to face challenges with courage, was made possible with artistic contributions from Manzoni and support from Ferrari, highlighting the charity's commitment to creativity and empowerment.